nyahehnagi/Makers-Notes/learning_tracker.md

 end
 ~~~~

+Doubles
+The use of let
+allow/receive
+alias'ing subject

 ## Test behaaviour not state!

 Realised I had exposed the implementation and thus the state of my code during the Boris Bike challenge.
 The code was not cohesive, It's since been refactored.